If you’re considering embarking on your solar power journey but don’t know where to start, Solar Geysers are the best place to begin .

 Solar Geyser Installation

-With regards to the cost of a solar geyser installation, you’re looking at around R4,500.00 + this price may differ from installer to installer so it's always best to spend a bit of researching reputable installers.
+With regards to the cost of a solar geyser installation, you’re looking at around R4,500.00 + this price may differ from installer to installer.
+Hence, it’s always best to spend a bit of researching reputable installers.

 Look for positive reviews and even ask for references to ensure you are getting the best service.